This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Core the tomatoes and slice them in half, top to bottom.
-Remove the seeds with a spoon (or a quick squeeze over a bowl, and arrange the tomatoes cut side up on a baking sheet.
+• Core the tomatoes and slice them in half top to bottom.
+Scoop out the seeds and arrange cut side up on a rimmed baking sheet.
+Sprinkle with part of the salt and pepper.

-- Roast the tomatoes for about 45 minutes, until the tomatoes are very soft and have started to dry out a bit.
+• Roast until very soft and starting to dry out, about 45 minutes.
 Peel the roasted tomatoes and coarsely chop.

-- Add the olive oil to a pot, as well as onion, garlic, and remaining salt and pepper.
-Cook over medium heat until fragrant but not browned, about 8 to 10 minutes.
+• Warm the olive oil in a large pot and cook the onion, garlic, and remaining salt and pepper over medium heat until fragrant but not browned, 8 to 10 minutes.

-- Add white wine and simmer for about 10 minutes, until most the wine evaporates.
-Add in tomatoes, stock and basil.
+• Add the white wine and simmer until most of it evaporates, about 10 minutes.
+Add the roasted tomatoes, stock, and basil.

 Notes